 The same precautions that are recommended to the general public.
-The most important is hand hygiene – wash your hands, do not touch your face.
+Wear a mask.
+Wash your hands, do not touch your face.
 Practice social distancing.

 What should a pregnant mom do if she feels she has been exposed or is showing COVID-19 symptoms?

 The first step is to contact your care provider (OB/GYN or Midwife) for further instructions.
-If your symptoms require emergency care, call 863.687.1100 and come to the emergency department.
+If your symptoms require emergency care, call 863.687.1100 and come to the Obstetrics Emergency Department.

 What advice do you have for women who are currently pregnant and anxious about COVID-19?

-Rest assured that Lakeland Regional Health’s number one priority is keeping visitors healthy.
+Rest assured that Lakeland Regional Health’s number one priority is keeping patients, families and team members healthy.
 If you have concerns in advance of your delivery, talk with your prenatal care provider for reassurance.
 If you have concerns once you arrive at Lakeland Regional for labor and delivery, talk with your clinical care team.
 Remember that they are taking care of pregnant moms daily and can reassure you during this time!